-Academic Skills Program - time will be allocated: 1) to evaluate a student's study habits, reading ability, thought processes, learning techniques, time management skills, exam preparation and writing techniques, 2) to train a student in how to modify and improve in areas where deficiencies are detected and 3) to verbal reasoning enhancing the student's skill in navigating this section of the MCAT.
+Academic Skills Program - time will be allocated: 1) to evaluate a student's study habits, reading ability, thought processes, learning techniques, time management skills, exam preparation and writing techniques, 2) to train a student in how to modify and improve in areas where deficiencies are detected and 3) to enhance student critical reading analysis skills in order to navigate the CARS section of the MCAT.

 Individualized Educational Plan - Each student will receive personal and academic counseling which will be provided by a faculty preceptor or counselor.